Samurai412/Samurai412/README.md

-### Hi there, you may call me Samurai or Remi.
-I study Artificial Intelligence and Data Science at the University of Petra.
+### Hi there, you may call me Samurai.
+I study Artificial Intelligence and Data Science in college.
 I look to expand my prowess and skills here, so will you be a part of my journey? 👋

 <!--
 **Samurai412/Samurai412** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.